Quantitative marked length spectrum rigidity: Surfaces

 Hence

 as claimed. \end{proof}

 We now claim the measure on the space of geodesics coming from the symplectic form $\frac{1}{2} \tau$ is equal to the Liouville current.
 Indeed, this follows from \cite[Theorem 2]{otalMLS}.
-To show this theorem is still true for $(M, g_0)$, it suffices to verify the geodesic flow $\phi_0$ satisfies the Anosov closing lemma (see the proof of Proposition \ref{crMLS}).
+To show this theorem is still true for $(M, g_0)$, it suffices to verify the geodesic flow $\phi_0$ satisfies the specification property (see the proof of Proposition \ref{proposition:crMLSshort}, along with Lemma \ref{lemma:spec-const} and Remark \ref{rem:spec}).
+Since, as mentioned above, $(M, g_0)$ is a CAT$(- a^2)$ space, the desired specifiation property is given by \cite[Theorem 3.2]{CLTweak}.